 Anyway, long story short a really good friend of mine told me about fitness classes locally and finally after months of her telling me to try it, I did!

-That was the day I made the decision to never ever feel bad about my body again.
+That I made the decision to never ever feel bad about my body again.
 I decided that I was going to be it’s best caretaker, love it and be proud of it.

 Follow the #FoxyForForty Journey